Corey Dickerson Player Props: Nationals vs. Phillies

 Corey Dickerson At The Plate

-- Dickerson has gotten a hit in eight of 13 games this season (61.5%), with multiple hits twice.
+- This season, Dickerson has totaled at least one hit in nine of 14 games (64.3%), and had multiple hits twice.

-- In 13 games played this season, he has hit a homer in two of them.
+- In 14 games played this year, he has hit a homer in two of them.

-- In five games this season (38.5%), Dickerson has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (42.9%), Dickerson has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once five times this season (38.5%), including one multi-run game.
+- He has scored at least one run five times this year (35.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.